 Once upon a time, many moons ago, Eleanor wrote an amazing post about self-portraits.
 In that post, in case you missed it or failed to commit it to memory, she said:

-Self-portraits have this amazing power to say things we cannot say, fill spaces that words can’t fill, and let us look into ourselves and others in a way that is deeply personal and unique.
+Self-portraits have an amazing power to communicate things we cannot put into words and to look at ourselves and others in a deeply personal and intimate way.

 Enter the selfie, stage right.

-Whereas Eleanor has thought and written a lot about self-portraits (because she is an amazing photographer) I am decidedly not a photographer and am going to bring the conversation down a few notches.
-That’s right, today we will be talking about an icon of teen existence, a cornerstone of instagram, the most loved and hated social phenomenon since flash mobs: the selfie.
-Oh, and grief.
-Because this is a grief blog.
+Whereas Eleanor has thought and written a lot about self-portraits (because she is an amazing photographer), I am decidedly not a photographer and so I’m going to bring the conversation down a few notches.
+That’s right, today we will be talking about an icon of teen existence, a cornerstone of Instagram, the most loved and hated social phenomenon since flash mobs: the selfie.
+Oh…and grief…because this is a grief blog.

 But I have been opening my mind a bit lately.
 I read all the anti-selfie articles linked above and, guess what?
 They are pretty lame.
-The “research” cited is just one study picked up by a zillion outlets which found not that taking selfies causes the issues described, but rather that those who already suffer from certain diagnoses my be more likely to post selfies.
-So calm down everyone, your 16 year old posting selfies is not going to cause any mental disorders.
+The “research” cited includes just one study picked up by a zillion outlets which found not that taking selfies causes the issues described, but rather that those who already suffer from certain diagnoses may be more likely to post selfies.
 The articles reeked of confirmation bias and many left me silently yelling, correlation is not causation!
 But that is a rant for another day.

 The more I thought about this and read research on the therapeutic value of photography and self-portraits, the more my personal distaste for selfies felt a bit misplaced.
 Hospital selfies have been attacked online as gratuitous and self-involved, when a major Hollywood movie about Frida Khalo, an artist who spent her entire career painting self-portraits to of her physical pain and her psychological anguish, was nominated for 6 academy awards.
 And let’s not forget Andy Warhol, who became a cultural icon taking selfies long before they were “selfies”.
 Yet the internet isn’t full of articles slamming Warhol and Kahlo for being psychopaths or narcissists or ‘the worst’.
 So what is the difference?
 What makes an artistic, meaningful, valuable self-portrait and what makes a shallow, narcissistic selfie?